top of page

 EMILY - ADMINISTRATOR

-Emily joined our administrative team in 2023, but her journey with our preschool community began 18 years ago prior as all four of her boys attended St Albans Community Preschool.
+Emily joined the preschool as the administrator in 2023, but her journey with our preschool community began 18 years ago prior as all four of her boys attended St Albans Community Preschool.
 Emily has a love for op-shopping, discovering hidden treasures and unique finds.

 bottom of page